Changing a habit often takes longer than we think. Habits, AKA reinforced behaviors, die hard.

 After 30 meals (15 days) of eating in the new location, Clara was still going to her old location while I finished preparing her meal.
 But she was going more slowly and tentatively.
 And when I walked into the other room with her food toy I didn’t have to call her as I had for the first week or so.
 She was watching and would come running as soon as she saw me head that way.

 So her behavior was in the process of changing, but she had not adapted to the new location.
 That sounds like a lot—30 meals in the new room and she was still going to the old room!
 But compare it to the number of times she had eaten in there.
 My rough estimate is that she had eaten more than 3,650 meals in the den.
 So she had had less than 1% of that number in her new location.
 Thirty meals don’t sound like so many anymore.
-That is a perfect example of the matching law in action.
+That’s the power of reinforcement history.
+And if there were meals for her available concurrently in the two locations, where would she likely go first?
+The matching law would tell us: the place she had eaten 3,650 times before.

 Zani’s behavior was similar.
 She had not yet switched to her new location, although she followed me there more readily than she had when we first started.